srikar-kodakandla/fully-automated-nifty-options-trading/README.md

 ## About Me

-I've been doing trading for 4 years and have learnt a lot.
-I've also been freelancing, where clients give me their trading strategies to code.
-I have also worked with deep learning for 1 year.
-I tried to make a deep learning model for trading, but I couldn't give it enough time because of my job.
+I have extensive experience building algorithmic trading strategies and systems, including 4+ years of active trading experience across stocks, options, currencies, and commodities.
+In addition to trading system development, I have a strong background in cutting-edge deep learning techniques.

 ## About this project : fully automated nifty options trading